alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Monosyllabic Expansion

-In this next period the number of words grows in a number of ways while they remain monosyllables.
+In this next period the number of words grows in a couple of different ways while they remain monosyllables.
 The basic problem of a monosyllabic language is how to cram a large number of words into a single syllable.